When Is The Best Time To Visit Romania

 Revino Gourmet Show

-If you’re in Bucharest at the end of October, sure to drop in on the Revino Gourmet Show.
+If you’re in Bucharest at the end of October, be sure to drop in on the Revino Gourmet Show.
 You’ll be able to sample and buy local fares, such as cheese, wine, and meats.

 Transylvania’s Halloween Celebrations